ChartIQ/chartiq-react-app/README.md

 ## Commands - `npm scripts`

 This repo contains some basic scripts to get started quickly, you can see a full list of scripts with `npm run`.

-Be sure to install the ChartIQ library from a local tarball before working with this repo.
+## Including the ChartIQ SDK

+You are expected to provide a copy of the ChartIQ SDK to in order to run this repo correctly.
+Already included are several stub files which will allow the project to compile correctly but will throw an alert and errors in the developer console.
+To get started you should overwrite these files with the correct versions from your SDK and recompile the project.
+Webpack will then pick up these files and allow you to use them in this project.

 ## Testing